What you'll find on this page: some pieces of software that I modified for my personal use, and that other people may find useful.

 After being an enthusiastic user of TexPoint for almost 10 years, I recently had to find an alternative.
 (The long story: I moved to a new desktop, but I wasn't able to register the software using the license that I had purchased due to a limitation in the number of machines that can be registered, and the impossibility to un-register my old machine.
 TexPoint's authors seem to have abandoned their software, and did not respond to the many emails I sent them, including emails explaining how to fix their software to make it work on Windows 8 -- check this post if you are interested in that).

 I found IguanaTex, written by Zvika Ben-Haim, to be simple and efficient, and it's free.
 However, it lacked several important features of TexPoint.
 In particular, modifying a LaTeX display would result in losing all formatting modifications applied to it (resize, rotation, shadow, etc).
 It was also impossible to edit a display that was in a group.
-I went on and modified the source code accordingly (including on the way the modifications by Hammad M to make the dialog box resizable too).
+I went on and modified the source code accordingly.
 I made many other modifications (see the changelog), and Zvika offered to make my version the new mainstream IguanaTex.

 For more details, please check the main IguanaTex page, the download page, or the FAQ page.